 Universities must adapt to remain attractive

-To remain attractive for students against more atypical education paths focused on practical skills, universities should consider incorporating micro-certifications to their syllabus.
+To remain attractive for students against more atypical education paths focused on practical skills, universities should consider incorporating micro credentials examples to their syllabus.

 However, academic micro-credentials, such as bootcamp trainings, MOOCs, or full-time certificates are often expensive, non-exclusive, and focused on theoretical skills.